 To learn more on how to put emotions aside to coach based on data-backed decisions, listen to Phorest FM Episode 107:

 One last thing!
 Get your copy of my book, Financial Fitness in which I break this retail profit concept down in depth.
 Along with the book, you’ll also get spreadsheets that will help you track everything.
+Alongside this, Phorest’s Salon Inventory Software features can help you manage, report on, re-order, and count stock in the salon.

 Thanks for reading! #LetsGrow